top of page

 10) Pick up all handouts from the teacher and read through them.
 Send follow-up questions to the teacher via email.

 11) Follow-up on requests from the teacher.
-What we mean is: donate the things you said you would complete necessary forms, etc.
+What we mean is: donate the things you said you would, complete the necessary forms, etc.

 12) Add upcoming dates to calendars and contacts to your phone.
 Set aside necessary time off at work.